Bookshelf of Sources

 In this article published in the Western American Literature Journal, Hirsch explores “how the shipping container and containerization has redefined notions of the West as a transnational space through spectacle” (Hirsch 17).
 This text addresses concerns such as human trafficking, illegal smuggling, and the disenfranchisement of workers and the poor as well as discussing how shipping containers can transform how we think about regional, national, and local spaces.Search in Pitt Library Catalog

 Jemisin, N. K. "The City Born Great."
 The Best American Science Fiction and Fantasy, edited by Charles Yu, Houghton Mifflin Harcourt Publishing Company, 2017, pp. 230-244.

-In this short story, Jemisin uses science fiction to explore what it means to be a city.
-She depicts a character who apparently embodies New York City, and shows why and how this person can "birth" the city through a series of events.
-This story forces readers to consider the good and bad characteristics of cities, and to consider what traits and identities a city would have if it were brought to life in a human form.Search in Pitt Library Catalog
+In this short story, Jemisin uses science fiction to explore what it makes up a city.
+She depicts a character who becomes and avatar of New York City, and shows why and how this person can "birth" the city's consciousness as they work through a battle with galactic forces.
+This story forces readers to consider the characteristics and tensions of cities, and to consider how the physical traits and community identities of a city might be brought to life in a human form.Search in Pitt Library Catalog